Mitchells & Butlers (M&B) has this morning reported a 1.6% increase in H1 like-for-like sales, with food sales up by 1.8% and drink sales by 1.4%.

 The c1,700-strong company said that growth was positively impacted by the timing of Easter which fell in the second half of last year.
 The company reported like-for-like sales growth of 5.8% over the Easter weekend, which moves into the first half.
 However, trade was negatively impacted by adverse weather which impacted sales growth by an estimated £12m in the period as a whole.
 Adjusting for this impact, like-for-like sales would have increased by 2.5%.

-Food sales during the period were up by 0.8% and drink sales by 2.3%.
-Volumes of both food and drink fell 4.8% and 1.8% respectively with average spend per item on food up 5.9%, and average drink spend up 4.2%, which the group said reflected the impact of the increasing premiumisation of the estate.
+Volumes of food and drink fell 3.6% and 2.3% respectively with average spend per item on food up 5.7%, and average drink spend up 3.8%, which the company said both reflected the impact of the increasing premiumisation of the estate.

-Chief executive Phil Urban said: “During the half year we have generated sustained sales growth, whilst consistently out-performing the market.
-This comes from the good progress we have made in our three priority areas: building a more balanced business; instilling a more commercial culture; and driving an innovation agenda.
+Phil Urban, chief executive, said: “During the first half we continued to deliver like-for-like sales growth against a period of growth last year.
+This strong performance comes from the progress we continue to make in our three priority areas: building a more balanced business; instilling a more commercial culture; and driving an innovation agenda.

 “Success in this highly competitive market is dependent on a continuous stream of improvements, and that is what we are focused on delivering.
 We have therefore embarked upon a new wave of initiatives which are in their early stages of development, and we believe have the potential to further transform the business.

 “As previously announced, margins are being adversely impacted by increased costs, most notably from wage inflation, property costs, energy and food and drink costs.
 In light of this, our operational teams have performed well to deliver flat underlying profitability in the period.”